 From the moment she saw my itinerary, she questioned whether or not it was a legal routing.
 She said she needed to get her supervisor.

-I should have followed the advice of so many other miles and points bloggers, like Million Miles Secrets, Frugal Travel Guy, The Points Guy, and Mommy Points and simply hung up.
-I could have called back for a different agent.
+I should’ve simply hung up and called again.
+I could’ve called back for a different agent.
 But, the word “supervisor” made me nervous.
 What if my itinerary was flagged, making it obvious that other agents should question it, too.

 I said OK and I was put on hold.
 The phone call proceeded to go back and forth for over an hour.
 The agent explained that her supervisor, as well as people in “other departments,” were checking the routing rules and the validity of my itinerary.